CSAMP/prey-data/README.md

 juveniles were generally higher in boxes 1–5 than in boxes 7-11, reflecting low abundance of adult and juvenile *P. forbesi* (see below).

-To examine feeding by prey type with the selected values of preyK (Eqn.
-1) I took 50 random samples from data for each life stage, sorted the samples to make adjacent samples most similar in relative prey composition, and plotted the proportions by biomass of each taxon in the available prey and in the calculated daily consumption by taxon from
+To examine feeding by prey type with the selected values of preyK (Eqn.1) I took 50 random samples from data for each life stage, sorted the samples to make adjacent samples most similar in relative prey composition, and plotted the proportions by biomass of each taxon in the available prey and in the calculated daily consumption by taxon from